krdarrah/trigBoard_docs/docs/solar.rst

 Low Cost Outdoor Solar
 -------------------------

 If you can install a small panel outdoors, then this is actually very easy and inexpensive.
 The efficiency of the charging and MPPT (Maximum Power Point Tracking) systems are not as critical.
 Cheap boards/panels from eBay/Amazon can be used.
-I currently have a solar system running my outdoor :ref:`temperature logger project <Temperature>` using low cost materials.
-This wakes on a timer every minute, connects to WiFi, and logs temperature to a Corlysis.
-After running for a few months, the 4.2V lithium cell has not ever dipped below 4V.
-A wake interval of 1 minute is pretty demanding, so this is quite impressive.
+See the :ref:`temperature logger project <Temperature>` for details on this project.

 **Materials**